 7. Thérèse Schwartze

-Thérèse Schwartze was a Dutch portrait painter who had a very successful career creating portraits of Amsterdam's elite.
+Thérèse Schwartze was a Dutch portrait painter who had a very successful career creating portraits of Amsterdam’s elite.
 Schwartze was the few female painters whose portraits are included in the hall of painters at the Uffizi Gallery in Florence!
 This commission was the family portrait of Queen Wilhelmina van Oranje-Nassau, Prince Hendrik van Mecklenburg-Schwerin, and princess Juliana van Oranje-Nassau.
-While the focus of this painting is undeniably on the human sitters, the family dachshund has also been included on the bottom left, looking up at his family in earnest attention.
+While the focus of this painting is undeniably on the human sitters, the family dachshund has also been included on the bottom left, looking up at his family with earnest attention.

 8. Giacomo Balla